 2. National Income Increases

 Multiple states, multiple regional growth equals?
 That’s correct!
 National growth and income.
 Entrepreneurs add their profits directly to the GDP of the country.
 Not surprising considering that they create local jobs and increase the influx of wealth that flows into the system.
+Here’s how it happens.
+A startup plan needs investment that puts people’s idle savings into use.
+The capital is then put to use in a creative way which directly means productive utilization of national resources, thus mobilizing money.

 3. Reduces Unemployment